moq-wg/moq-transport/draft-ietf-moq-transport.md

 Live content requires significant bandwidth and resources.
 Failure to set limits will quickly cause resource exhaustion.

-MOQT uses QUIC flow control to impose resource limits at the network layer.
+MOQT uses stream limits and flow control to impose resource limits at the network layer.
 Endpoints SHOULD set flow control limits based on the anticipated bitrate.

 Endpoints MAY impose a MAX STREAM count limit which would restrict the